elliottsmith/bankofparliament.data/README.md

 - family lobbyists - need relationship to gov not back to relation

-- 'reconcile_findthatcharity_entity_by_id' util function

 - reconcile human entities to records in opencorporates

-- add ability to enter findthatcharity url when in prompt mode

 - spacy model for recurring and single payments

 - spacy model for custom / known entities

-- convert pattern identifiers to custom entities